-The city is home to numerous attractions, such as old churches, cathedrals, museums, parks, and more.
+The city has numerous attractions, such as old churches, cathedrals, museums, parks, and more.
 Additionally, visitors can find plenty of shops and restaurants that offer traditional Mexican cuisine.

 Puebla is also known for being one of Mexico’s cheapest and safest states due to its low crime rate and stringent security measures such as cameras in public areas, police, and other preventative measures.

-Visitors don’t need to worry about their safety while visiting as long as they take sensible precautions like not walking alone late at night or leaving valuables unattended.
+Visitors don’t need to worry about safety if they take sensible precautions like not walking alone late at night or leaving valuables unattended.

 The city also offers various festivals and events throughout the year, making it a popular destination for locals and tourists.

 These are the things to do in Puebla:

 - Visit the majestic Cholula Pyramid